as3ert/TMFVC/README.md

 # TMFVC

-This repository contains solutions for  exercises.
+This repository contains solutions for Theoretical and Methodological Foundations of Visual Computing exercises.